Below Is A List of Common Asked Questions Regarding O.R. Standards and Services, and General Information

 - The carts must be completely filled with the soiled linen upon return to the laundry.

 Partially filled carts should be consolidated to create only full carts of linen.

-- Daily orders of linen must approximate what is required in order to be freed up to be used for
+- Daily orders of linen must approximate what is required in order to be freed up to be used for the soiled linen.

 - The staff ordering the clean linen needs to be checking the amount on hand to ensure that linen and carts are circulating, otherwise linen will sit on carts and be unavailable for the sending back of soiled linen.